tal-diamant/pixi.js-learning-doc/readme.md

 emitter.emit = true; // a switch to stop and start emittion app.stage.addChild(particleContainer);
 ```
-That's it, it should be working now.
+That's it, it should be working now.\
 Regarding the limitations of the `ParticleContainer` it cannot be masked or have filters applied to it and some more advanced features won't work with it.
 I would tell you exactly what these features are but the documentation is quite vague about it so I have no idea.

+Be aware that if you go too far with the effects (too many particles or complicated behavior) it can significantly hurt performance so don't overdo it.

 > Written with [StackEdit](https://stackedit.io/).